 The historical pattern of epidemics in New Zealand reflects its isolation and relatively small population.
 The long sea voyage to New Zealand in the 19th century meant that most infectious diseases had died out by the time the ship arrived.

-Until the 1920s some diseases such as measles and rubella simply disappeared after each local outbreak until re-introduced (usually from Australia) because the population was too small and thinly spread to sustain them.
-Some diseases did manage to thrive in New Zealand’s small urban centres.
+Until the 1920s some diseases, such as measles and rubella, simply disappeared after each local outbreak until they were reintroduced (usually from Australia), because the population was too small and thinly spread to sustain them.
+Some diseases did thrive in New Zealand’s small urban centres.
 In 1875 typhoid was widespread in towns and cities – there were 323 deaths.